tiarno/reachtim/content/articles/bottle.md

-Title: How to Start Using the BAM Short Stack
+Title: BAM!
+A Web App Framework "Short Stack"
+Slug: BAM-Short-Stack
 Category: Python
 Date: 2014-Sep-30
 Status: Draft
 Tags: how-to, web
 Summary: Use BAM (Bottle, Apache, and MongoDB) to create a quick website.

 This how-to article describes how you can use Bottle, Apache, and MongoDB to create a simple, understandable, and fast website.
-In real life applications, it will also use JavaScript, but BAMJ doesn't sound as cool.
-If you want to play with the code in this example, it is available on [github](https://github.com/tiarno/bam_example).
+In real life applications that support CRUD operations, it will most likely also use JavaScript, but BAMJ doesn't sound as cool.
+If you want to play with the code in this example, it is available on [GitHub](https://github.com/tiarno/bam_example).
 The example is kept very simple to show the general workflow.

+**Table of Contents**

 [TOC]